diojin/mockingjay/docs/distributed.md

 ###### Missing Communication Paths
 Network topology or policy could keep a general sending/receiving messages to/from another general, this constraint makes Byzantine problem more general

-* Oral Message
+1. Oral Message
+__Conclusion__:
-Conclusion: If the communication graph is 3m-regular and less than or equal to m generals are traitors, this problem can be solved.
+If the communication graph is 3m-regular and less than or equal to m generals are traitors, this problem can be solved.

 __k regular set of neighbors of a node p__
 * the set of all neighbors of p, whose size is k